Governor’s Award for Excellence in Teaching

 1. Submission Requirements Form

-3. Supporting letters (limited to eight) from nominee’s chair and/or dean, colleagues, staff members and students (current or former)
+3. Supporting letters (limited to three) from nominee’s chair and/or dean, colleagues, staff members and students (current or former)

 5. List of courses taught and the number of students in each, as well as other instructional and advising activities during the preceding five years